datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 Now we can run our analysis code to produce results.
-However, instead of running it directly, we will run it with DataLad – this will automatically create a record of exactly how this script was executed
+However, instead of running it directly, we will run it with DataLad – this will automatically create a record of exactly how this script was executed.

 For this demo we will just run it on the structural images (T1w) of the first subject (sub-01) from each dataset.